Q-Save: Towards Scoring and Attribution for Generated Video Evaluation: Data Construction

 \subsubsection{Context Prompt}

-Prior work on LMM-based evaluation often uses generic prompts lacking contextual grounding—for example, Q-Align~\cite{wu2024qalign}) asks “Can you evaluate the quality of the image?”, while VQAScore~\cite{vqascore} uses binary yes/no questions.
-Such formulations are easy to implement but too vague for fine-grained or reliable evaluation, reducing interpretability and precision, especially in complex scenarios.
-To standardize the input format and enhance the model's comprehension ability during the training process, we have designed a specific Chain-of-Thought (COT) prompt template:
+Prior work on LMM-based evaluation often uses generic prompts lacking contextual grounding—for example, Q-Align~\cite{wu2024qalign} asks “Can you evaluate the quality of the image?”, while VQAScore~\cite{vqascore} uses binary yes/no questions.
+Such formulations are easy to implement but are often too vague for fine-grained and reliable scoring.
+To standardize the input format and improve scoring precision, we use a structured Chain-of-Thought (CoT) prompt that (1) explicitly specifies the evaluation dimension and criteria and (2) requests a brief attribution-style analysis before producing the final rating:

-\textit{Judge its \{dimension\} based on following three criteria: \{dimension criteria\} .
+\textit{Judge its \{dimension\} based on the following three criteria: \{dimension criteria\} .
 Considering the above video standards, you need to answer the following three questions: 1.
-Provides quality analysis of the video in this dimension.
+Provide quality analysis of the video in this dimension.
 2. How would you rate the visual quality of this video?
 Your rating can only be selected from the following five levels: [Bad, Poor, Fair, Good, Excellent].
 Please integrate your answer with the following format: \textless think\textgreater Your analysis here\textless /think\textgreater Rating}

-This open-ended structure encourages the model to provide rich, natural language explanations grounded in both the video content and its corresponding prompt.
+This structured format encourages the model to ground scores in concrete evidence.
+During training, the resulting explanations are used as additional supervision, which acts as data augmentation and improves the accuracy and robustness of predicted ratings.

-\subsubsection{``Translating'’ MOS into Ratings}
+\subsubsection{Translating MOS into Ratings}